Troubleshooting Offline Site Servers

 - Server resources are crucial for Site Server connectivity, so ensure that your Site Server has permanent adequate free resources - E.g. disk space, CPU and RAM:

 - If your Site Server is a Virtual Machine, make sure that its resources are configured as ‘static’ (or ‘dedicated’) on the VM Host - this prevents other VM servers on the Host from stealing valuable resources from the Site Server.
-For a full discussion of identifying and resolving server performance issues, please see our article Troubleshooting Server Performance Issues.
+For a full discussion of identifying and resolving server performance issues, please see our article Troubleshooting and optimizing Server Performance.

 Speed issues between the Site Server and the Application server are known to sometimes cause the following error: